TPD: Suspect In Custody After Stabbing Manager At Dollar General

 Video

-A suspect is in custody after police say he stabbed a manager at the in Tulsa.
+A suspect is in custody after police say he stabbed a manager at the 11th Street Dollar General in Tulsa.

 Keep up-to-date with everything that happens in your world.